dnl-rss/secureum-slot2-solidity101/04_style.md

     - mixedCase
     - Capitalized_Words_With_Underscores
     - single_trailing_underscore_
 2. Avoid these single letter names.
-They are hard to distingish from numerals `1` or `0`:
+They are hard to distinguish from numerals `1` or `0`:
     - `l` lowercase letter "el"
     - `O` uppercase letter "oh"
     - `I` uppercase letter "eye."